 One of the most known benefits of CBD oil is its effectiveness as sleep aid.
 CBD is a naturally occurring component of hemp that’s extracted and blended into an oil-based tincture.
-Higher doses of full spectrum CBD seems to be the most effective way to use CBD as a sleep aid.
-(If you’re looking to vape CBD check out the best CBD vapes.)
+Higher doses of full spectrum CBD oil seems to be the most effective way to use CBD as a sleep aid.
+(If you’re looking for CBD products for vaping check out the best CBD vapes.)
 These CBD oil tinctures are designed for sublingual use only.

 These are the best CBD oils for sleep from some of the top CBD manufacturers, based on extensive research and testing.
 All of the products on this page have been thoroughly lab tested and are made with strict quality control standards.

 Please do not attempt to vape these oils.
 They're made for oral use specifically.

 NanoCraft offers a special formula of CBD oil designed for a good night’s sleep.
 It contains nano-emulsified broad spectrum CBD.
 A soothing lavender and passionflower blend infused with 5-HTP and melatonin.
 Each bottle contains 10 mg of high potency CBD per serving and should be taken before bedtime.